Question answering: Open domain question answering

-Once the question type has been identified, an information retrieval system is used to find a set of documents containing the correct keywords.
-A tagger and NP/Verb Group chunker can be used to verify whether the correct entities and relations are mentioned in the found documents.
-For questions such as "Who" or "Where", a named-entity recogniser is used to find relevant "Person" and "Location" names from the retrieved documents.
-Only the relevant paragraphs are selected for ranking.
+Once the system identifies the question type, it uses an information retrieval system to find a set of documents that contain the correct keywords.
+A tagger and NP/Verb Group chunker can verify whether the correct entities and relations are mentioned in the found documents.
+For questions such as "Who" or "Where", a named-entity recogniser finds relevant "Person" and "Location" names from the retrieved documents.

-A vector space model can be used as a strategy for classifying the candidate answers.
+A vector space model can classify the candidate answers.
 Check if the answer is of the correct type as determined in the question type analysis stage.
-An inference technique can also be used to validate the candidate answers.
-A score is then given to each of these candidates according to the number of question words it contains and how close these words are to the candidate, the more and the closer the better.
-The answer is then translated into a compact and meaningful representation by parsing.
+An inference technique can validate the candidate answers.
+A score is then given to each of these candidates according to the number of question words it contains and how close these words are to the candidate—the more and the closer the better.
+The answer is then translated by parsing into a compact and meaningful representation.
 In the previous example, the expected output answer is "1st Oct."